zhangguiyu/django-cms-saq/README.md

 required questions only (though this won't count answers to optional questions, so might be misleading).

+### Bulk Answer

+Useful for 'skip this section' type functionality, this allows the insertion of a button into the page that marks all single-choice questions with a given answer.
+It only works on questions where the given answer value is one of the options and disregards any other user input.

 ## Adding your own analysis -- how to access user submissions

 Each user submission is stored in a `cms_saq.models.Submission` object, which